appacademy/jump-start/terminal/terminal.md

 Try it out now.

 This is very useful if you find yourself typing the same command over and over again.
 Instead of typing long commands like `bundle exec rspec spec/` or `gcc -Wall -o myProg main.c && valgrind --leak-check=full ./myProg` over and over (you don't have to know these commands), you can just press 'up' and 'enter'.

-## Exercises

-- Practice using `cd` and `ls` to explore your computer's directory structure.
-Enter `cd ..` until you go all the way down to the root `/`.
-Look at the various directories that make up a Linux and OSX computer system.
-You'll be fine as long as you don't enter the `rm` command.

-- From your desktop or workspace, make a sample folder (`mkdir sample_folder_name`), and `cd` into it.  `touch` and `cat` are two additional commands that I find myself using a fair amount.
-Look them up in google and try them out: e.g., `touch my_file_1`, `echo "Hello world" > my_file_1`, `cat my_file_1`.
-After you feel you have a basic understanding of what they do look up the `man` pages and try out some different options.

-- Look at the 'man pages' for all of the commands described above and try out some of the different options. `ls` has a ton of fun options to try out.